 We can nearly always find space for motivated undergraduates.
 Research options in the lab range from volunteering and BIOL4905 course credits to senior theses for the degree with distinction, the honors certificate, or the neuroscience certificate.
 Theses and independent research credits work best when a student can commit to two semesters or more.
-Applications for paid internships are possible twice a year.
+Applications for paid internships are usually possible twice a year.
 Interested students should email Dr. Dunlap to discuss options and possible research topics.

 High School Students

 The biology department of the University of Missouri- St. Louis grants both M.S. and Ph.D. degrees.
 Doctoral students applicants need to have their complete applications in during January, with the program starting the following August.
 Please check the department website for the most accurate date.
 Masters students can graduate with either a thesis or a non-thesis degree, and admissions happen on a rolling basis.
 You can find more information about the program here.
 Please contact Dr. Dunlap if you are interested in joining the graduate students in the lab.
 Also definitely feel free to email any of the current or former students about what it is like being a student in the lab.

 We do not anticipate having any PhD slots available for Fall 2022, as the lab has reached close to max capacity.